MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

 ### Nesting depth

-A schema may have up to 100 object properties total, with up to 5 levels of nesting
+A schema may have up to 100 object properties total, with up to five levels of nesting

 ### additionalProperties: false must always be set in objects

-This controls if an object can have additional key value pairs that were not defined in the JSON Schema.
-In order to use structured outputs you must set this value to false.
+This property controls if an object can have additional key value pairs that weren't defined in the JSON Schema.
+In order to use structured outputs, you must set this value to false.

 ### Key ordering